Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution

 Table~\ref{tab:local-crps} displays the mean CRPS over all 112 weather stations for each season and all our chosen models.
-Apart from the FPLD results during summer, all three model fits with the FPLD attain a lower mean CRPS than the competing models.
-The differences in CRPS might seem small, but a simple permutation test shows that there is a statistically significant difference between the scores of the FPLD and GLD, except during summer with the method of quantiles.
+Apart from the FPL results during summer, all three model fits with the FPL distribution attain a lower mean CRPS than the competing models.
+The differences in CRPS might seem small, but a simple permutation test shows that there is a statistically significant difference between the scores of the FPL and GL distributions, except during summer when inference is performed with the method of quantiles.
 The same permutation test finds no evidence that there is a difference in CRPS when using the method of quantiles and the starship method, but there is some evidence that both the starship and the method of quantiles attains better model fits than the maximum likelihood estimation.
-The mean computation time for estimating the FPLD parameters at a single location is approximately 0.3 seconds with the method of quantiles, 2.7 seconds with maximum likelihood estimation and 4.0 seconds with the starship method, meaning that it takes two minutes to estimate parameters for all stations and seasons with the method of quantiles, and thirty minutes with the starship method.
+The mean computation time for estimating the FPL parameters at a single location is approximately 0.3 seconds with the method of quantiles, 2.7 seconds with maximum likelihood estimation and 4.0 seconds with the starship method, meaning that it takes two minutes to estimate parameters for all stations and seasons with the method of quantiles, and thirty minutes with the starship method.

 Figure~\ref{fig:univariate-comparisons} displays the fitted probability density functions of all models at the four stations from Figure~\ref{fig:range-histograms}.
-The FPLD is fitted to data using the method of quantiles.
-It seems that the flexibility of the FPLD makes it able to model the many shapes of diurnal temperature range better than the competing models.
-Especially in the lower right plot one can see how the added flexibility of the FPLD allows it to provide a slightly better fit to data than the GLD, which clearly is the strongest competitor.
-The FPLD attains a lower CRPS than the competing models in all four sub-plots.
+The FPL distribution is fitted to data using the method of quantiles.
+It seems that the flexibility of the FPL distribution makes it able to model the many shapes of diurnal temperature range better than the competing models.
+Especially in the lower right plot one can see how the added flexibility of the FPL distribution allows it to provide a slightly better fit to data than the GL distribution, which clearly is the strongest competitor.
+The FPL distribution attains a lower CRPS than the competing models in all four sub-plots.